-A direct-vent sealed-combustion furnace, boiler, or water heater brings combustion air directly from outdoors to the sealed combustion chamber through one sealed pipe and exhausts the byproducts of combustion (CO2 and N) to the outdoors through a second sealed pipe (Figure 1).
-Because of this sealed combustion, the risk of backdrafting is eliminated.
+A direct-vent sealed-combustion furnace, boiler, or water heater brings combustion air directly from outdoors to the sealed combustion chamber through one sealed pipe and exhausts the byproducts of combustion (carbon dioxide and nitrogen) to the outdoors through a second sealed pipe (Figure 1).
+Because of this sealed combustion and sealed exhaust venting, the risk of backdrafting is eliminated.
 Combustion air (oxygen) enters the furnace through the sealed pipe and goes directly from the outdoors to the burner assembly.
 There it mixes with the fuel and is electronically ignited in the sealed combustion chamber.
 The heated air passes through a primary heat exchanger, which extracts most of the heat, and then through a secondary heat exchanger, where more heat is extracted, cooling the exhaust gases to the point that they condense.
 The condensed water and carbon dioxide exit through a condensate drain, while the remaining flue gases exit to the outside through the sealed exhaust pipe, which can be made of PVC because of the low temperature of the gases (Figure 2).
 Condensing furnaces have annual fuel utilization efficiencies (AFUE) of 90% to 98%.

 The National Fuel Gas Code identifies four categories for combustion furnaces and water heaters (see Figure 3).
 The categories are based on combustion type (sealed or unsealed) and vent pipe temperature.
 Direct-vent sealed-combustion furnaces are Category 4 appliances.
 The flue and vent pipe are under a positive pressure, flue gases are under 140°F, and water vapor (a byproduct of combustion) is condensed into water liquid and drained to the outside through a condensate drain.
 Combustion air is piped directly to the burner, which is sealed off from the CAZ (sealed combustion) and the byproducts of combustion (carbon dioxide and nitrogen) are power exhausted to outdoors.

-A Category 2 appliance is a natural aspirating furnace with a vent temperature below 140°F that does some condensing of the flue gases and has negative pressure in the vent; category 2 appliances are huge commercial furnaces.
+A Category 2 appliance is a naturally aspirating furnace with a vent temperature below 140°F that does some condensing of the flue gases and has negative pressure in the vent.
+Nearly all Category 2 appliances are huge commercial furnaces.
 A Category 3 appliance is a furnace with a vent temperature above 140°F (high enough to avoid condensation in the vent) and the vent has a positive static pressure.

-Figure 3 - The National Fuel Gas Code (NFPA 2012) identifies four categories for combustion furnaces and water heaters based on combustion type (sealed or unsealed) and vent pipe temperature
+Figure 3 - The National Fuel Gas Code identifies four categories for combustion furnaces and water heaters based on combustion type (sealed or unsealed) and vent pipe temperature (Image courtesy of CalcsPlus)

-Atmospheric (or naturally) drafted furnaces and water heaters and mechanically drafted (or draft-induced) furnaces and water heaters are both considered Category 1 appliances (Figure 4).
-A Category 1 combustion appliance has a flue gas temperature over 140°F. The flue and vent pipe pressure will be negative with respect to the space in which the appliance is located (referred to as the combustion appliance zone or CAZ).
-With a Category 1 furnace, there is no barrier between the burner and the CAZ.
+Category 1 combustion appliances are the oldest, least efficient type of combustion appliances.
+They have a flue gas temperature over 140°F and the flue pipe pressure is negative with respect to the space in which the appliance is located (referred to as the combustion appliance zone or CAZ).
+Category 1 appliances are either atmospheric or mechanically drafted.
+Atmospheric drafted (also called naturally drafted) furnaces use the heat in the flue to draw combustion air through the furnace and to lift combustion exhaust up and out of the chimney.
+Mechanically drafted category furnaces and water heaters use a small induced draft fan to pull air through the combustion chamber; however, the furnace still relies on flue temperatures to lift the combustion gases up the flue stack.
+Category 1 appliances are not direct vented (also known as sealed combustion); they are considered nondirect vented because there is no barrier between the burner and the CAZ.
 A Category 1 furnace or water heater draws its combustion and dilution air from the CAZ and the byproducts of combustion (carbon dioxide, nitrogen, and water vapor) are transported outside through the flue.
-Because both types of appliances draw their combustion air from the CAZ, both are susceptible to backdrafting.
+Because Category 1 appliances draw their combustion air from the CAZ, they are susceptible to backdrafting.

-Naturally drafted (also called atmospheric draft or draft hood) appliances use the stack effect to draw combustion gases up the chimney.
-Natural draft furnaces are low-efficiency (60%-78%) older model appliances that are no longer sold in the United States but are still found operating in existing homes.
-Mechanically drafted (also known as induced draft) combustion appliances use a fan to pull air through the combustion chamber and to push exhaust gases out of the flue.
-Mechanically drafted (also called induced draft) furnaces have AFUEs of 78% to 83%.
-Natural draft water heaters are still sold, although safer and more efficient water heaters are also available, such as power-vented models, which use a fan to push combustion gases out the flue, and direct vent models, which use a sealed intake for combustion air and a sealed flue for exhaust gases.
+Atmospheric draft furnaces have -efficiencies of 60% to 78%.
+These appliances are no longer sold in the United States but are still found operating in existing homes.
+Induced draft fan-equipped Category 1 furnaces have AFUEs of 78% to 83% and there are still models available on the market, although direct-vent furnaces are much higher efficiency and safer to operate.
+Natural draft water heaters are still sold, although safer and more efficient water heaters are available, such as power-vented models, which use a fan to push combustion gases out the flue, and direct-vent models, which use a sealed intake for combustion air and a sealed flue for exhaust gases.